bernep/Advanced-Computer-Systems/Project 5/README.md

 # Project 5: Video Processing using Multiple Threads and SIMD Parallelization

 ## Setup Instructions
-Follow OpenCV setup here: https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html
+1) OpenCV is needed to run this program.
+Please follow the isntructions for OpenCV setup here: https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html

-Also nice to have:
+2) `ffmpeg` is not technically required, but without it, the output video will not have any audio.
+On Debian systems, this can be installed with the following commands:
 ```
 sudo apt update
 sudo apt install ffmpeg
 ffmpeg -version
 ```

-Any .mp4 file will work.
-You can download one from anywhere.
-You can also specify the number of frames to process so that you do not have to process the entire video.
+For other systems, please do your own research.

 ## Usage
 Open a command terminal in a directory containing the `proj5.h`, `proj5.cpp`, `gaussian_blur.cpp`, `grayscale.cpp`, and `edge_detection.cpp` files as well as your `<filename>.mp4` file, e.g. `my_video.mp4`, and use the commands below to compile and run the code.